 (Designed to help prepare for the Cisco Certified Network Professional [CCNP] Implementing Cisco Enterprise Advanced Routing and Services [ENARSI] certification examination.
-Course completion earns a Cisco-issued Networking Academy badge on the Acclaim credentials platform.)
+Course completion earns a Cisco-issued digital badge on the Acclaim credentials platform.)
 Prerequisite: CMIT 455.
-Development of the architectural understanding and implementation skills required in today's enterprise networks.
+An in-depth study of the architectural understanding and implementation skills required in today's enterprise networks.
 The aim is to implement and troubleshoot advanced routing technologies and services including Layer 3, VPN services, infrastructure security, infrastructure services, and infrastructure automation.
 Students may receive credit for only one of the following courses: CMIT 452 or CMIT 456.